 It’s probably a good thing that Jennifer Aniston didn’t have a speaking role in Mac And Me.
 For the most part, being connected to Mac And Me was career suicide.

 Director Stewart Raffill (Passenger 57, Bad Girl Island) and composer Alan Silvestri (Forrest Gump, The Avengers, The Polar Express) successfully rebounded after Mac And Me.
 They were the lucky ones.
-Most of the actors never had a major starring film role again.
+Most of the actors and major crew members never got to work on a major film project again.

 - Jade Calegory: Calegory played the lead role of Eric in the film.
 After Mac And Me, he had a role in the TV Movie Alien Nation (1989) before retiring from acting.
 He’s now an artist and photographer in Chandler, AZ.